FlatFilers/demo-agent/src/documents/localizationDocument.md

 ## Further documentation

-Read more about customizing your Space text [here](https://flatfile.com/docs/guides/localization).
+Read more about customizing your Space text <a href="https://flatfile.com/docs/guides/localization" target="_blank">here</a>.

 ## Learn more about Flatfile by trying our [other demos](https://platform.flatfile.com/getting-started)